 Leil Lowndes Power Moves Tips

-This is a collection from all that I’ve read from Leil Lowndes, not necessarily from “How to Talk to Anyone” and that seem very befitting to the spirit of this website:
+This is a collection from all that I’ve read from Leil Lowndes, not necessarily from “How to Talk to Anyone” and that seems very befitting to the spirit of this website:

 - SIT TO THE RIGHT

-Sit at the right side of the most powerful person in the room.
+Sit on the right side of the most powerful person in the room.